5 Top Tips for Writing Engaging Content

 2) Encourage reaction and interaction

 Memorable doesn’t necessarily mean short and sweet.
-However, content needs a hook to get noticed amongst the huge amount of content that is produced and published every hour.
+However, content needs a hook to get noticed amongst the huge amount of content that is produced and published every hour, so think carefully about that opening line to any captions.

 There are lots of tools of rhetoric (or language tricks) that you can use.
 Things like acronyms or initialisation.
-I know seems self-indulgent considering the title of this very blog post… but ‘Top tips’ or ‘Quick Wins’ work well, as a title it catches people’s attention.
-It is easy for people to retain too.
+‘Top tips’ or ‘Quick Wins’ work well – everyone wants an ‘answer’.
+This format is familiar and is easy for people to retain too.

 Use of tricolon works well too.
 This simply means the use of three words (or even three sets of something; sentences, phrases, etc.).
 For example: